 How does the virus spread?

-It is believed that the disease is spread mainly from person-to-person, and individuals can be infected if they have come in close contact with someone who has the virus (roughly six feet) as it is transmitted via respiratory droplets that are produced when an infected person coughs or sneezes.
-These droplets can land in the mouths or noses of people who are nearby or can possibly be inhaled into the lungs.
+The virus spreads by respiratory droplets released when an infected individual coughs or sneezes.
+The droplets can land in the mouths or noses of people who are nearby or be inhaled into the lungs.

 What are the symptoms of COVID-19?